 Enter Agent Skills

-In October 2025, Anthropic introduced Agent Skills—a deceptively simple solution to this complex problem.
+In October 2025, Anthropic introduced Agent Skills - a deliberately simple approach to this problem.

-At its core, a skill is just a folder containing a SKILL.md file with instructions, examples, and optional supporting scripts or resources.
+At its core, a skill is just a folder with a SKILL.md file: instructions, examples, and optional supporting scripts.
 That's it.
-But this simplicity belies profound implications for how we build and deploy AI systems for specialized work.
+The simplicity is the point.

 The key innovation is progressive disclosure.
 Rather than loading every possible piece of context into the model's context window (expensive, slow, and often counterproductive), skills allow agents to load information dynamically based on the task at hand.

-At startup, the agent only sees the name and description of each available skill—a few sentences that help it understand when each skill might be relevant.
+At startup, the agent only sees the name and description of each available skill, a few sentences that help it understand when each skill might be relevant.
 When a task matches a skill's domain, the agent reads the full instructions.
 If those instructions reference additional files, the agent can read those too.
-This hierarchical approach means that a system can have hundreds of specialized capabilities without any single conversation being burdened by irrelevant context.
+This means a system can have hundreds of specialized capabilities without every conversation being buried in irrelevant context.

 The architecture works like this: